-Agriculture being the backbone of India’s economy provides a living for over 70% of the population of India (Dodiya et al., 2025).
+Agriculture, being the backbone of India’s economy, provides a living for over 70% of the population of India (Dodiya et al., 2025).
 This approach permits rapid adaptation to the ever-changing threat of pests, ensuring that food insecurity is effectively addressed and long-term development is attained (Yigezu, 2021).
 Ancient farmers, whether consciously or unconsciously, selected for pest-resistance genes in their crops, often by collecting seed from only the greatest yielding plants in their field.
 Given the world’s limited acreage and expanding population, efforts must be made to boost agricultural productivity and ensure food security.
 Pest-related crop production losses in India range from 15 to 30% and are due to all biotic stressors, such as weeds, insect pests, diseases, nematodes, and rodents (Oerke, 2006).
 Pests are now controlled through excessive use of chemicals, which have negative consequences and whose degradation products can enter and accumulate in the atmosphere, soils, and rivers, posing a threat to humans and the environment.
 For millennia, humans have been looking for crop plants that can produce and flourish despite insect infestations (Hill, 2012).
 Nevertheless, it is still vital to develop cost-effective and ecologically acceptable pest-management methods.
 GE may be able to provide acceptable solutions.
 GE is described as the deliberate and regulated alteration of biological systems to achieve effective pest control.
 The rapid growth of genetic technology has yielded new pest management and biodiversity protection measures (Dodiya et al., 2025).

 Steps in Genetic Engineering:

 Rapid and exciting developments in GE have provided countless opportunities.
-The discovery of genome enterprise in various organisms, the law and molecular mechanisms governing gene expression, transmission of certain genes from one creature to another, and ultimately the ability to create transgenic organisms with the purpose of enhancing the financial standard overall performance of the organisms have all been outstanding achievements.
-In GE, a gene is first acquired from a donor cell (Animal cellular).
+The discovery of the genome enterprise in various organisms, the law and molecular mechanisms governing gene expression, transmission of certain genes from one creature to another, and ultimately the ability to create transgenic organisms enhancing the financial standard overall performance of the organisms have all been outstanding achievements.
+In GE, a gene is first acquired from a donor cell (Animal cell).
 An appropriate plasmid is then obtained from a suitable bacterium.
 Plasmids are commonly used as vectors to exchange the unique gene into the host.
 Next, an enzyme called a restriction enzyme is used to remove the DNA fragment that contains the gene of interest.
-This enzyme acts likes a scissor (i.e., it recognizes a target sequence of base pairs and cuts the DNA at the target sequence).
+This enzyme acts like a scissor (i.e., it recognizes a target sequence of base pairs and cuts the DNA at the target sequence).
 The same restriction enzyme is also used to open and linearize the target plasmid.
 Finally, the linearized plasmid is modified to include the desired gene.
 The gene of interest is subsequently ligated into the linearized plasmid using the enzyme DNA ligase, creating a recombinant plasmid.
-This recombinant plasmid can be then be transferred to the host cell, thus conferring unique features to the host cell, such as production of proteins from other species, such as human insulin (Figure 1).
+This recombinant plasmid can then be transferred to the host cell, thus conferring unique features to the host cell, such as production of proteins from other species, such as human insulin (Figure 1).

 Figure 1: Steps in Genetic Engineering